 Our feminisms are queer, trans, intersectional, antiracist, anti-authoritarian, always in plural, reflexive, and internally contested.

 FAC Research is a space of encounter, collaboration, and dissensus, that can bring together diverse perspectives that do not usually come into conversation with each other.
 Undoing the false dilemmas that prevent us from coming together in our differences, we see dissensus as a creative force for change.
 The urgencies of our time leave us no time to waste.
 Can we transform our collective consciousness by encountering each other, learning from each other’s experiences, and recognising we have a common responsibility for each other’s survival, liberation, and flourishing?

-For reasons of safety, sustainability, and financial transparency, FAC Research is a registered urban non-profit organisation.
-This legal status allows us to pursue accreditation options for courses and educational programming; to be able to offer employment, fellowships, residencies; to be able to enroll members, receive donations, and apply for grants to run, collaborate on, or host specific research projects.
+For reasons of safety, sustainability, and financial transparency, FAC Research is a registered urban non-profit organisation (tax registration no. 996857778).
+This legal status allows us to pursue accreditation options for courses and educational programming; to be able to offer employment, fellowships, and residencies; to be able to enroll members, receive donations; and to qualify for grants to lead, collaborate on, or host specific research projects.